Austin Hedges Player Props: Pirates vs. Rays

 Austin Hedges At The Plate

-- Hedges has gotten a hit in six of 16 games this season, but he has zero multi-hit games.
+- Hedges has a hit in six of 17 games played this season (35.3%), but zero multi-hit games.

-- In 16 games played this season, he has not hit a long ball.
+- In 17 games played this year, he has not hit a long ball.

 - Hedges has had an RBI in four games this year.